hpc/charliecloud/doc/install.rst

 Installing
 **********

-.. note:: This section is intended for users who have experience installing UNIX software.

 This section describes what you need to install Charliecloud and how to do so.

 Note that installing and using Charliecloud can be done as a normal user with